Human Work Interaction Design 2021 – Artificial Intelligence and Designing for Positive Work Experiences in Low Desire Society

 In continuation with the series of the Human Work Interaction Design (HWID) working conferences, this sixth edition’s theme is Artificial Intelligence and Designing for Positive Work Experiences in the ‘Low Desire’ Society.

 Due to the current COVID-19 pandemic, the organizers are considering to enable a remote participation modality.
-Rates and instructions will be published later this year on the website.
+Rates and instructions will be published soon on this website.

 THEME, SCOPE, AND FOCUS